Allegheny Athletic Association: Origins

 The Allegheny team was assembled in 1890.
-At that time athletic clubs and associations, ranging from the best with extensive facilities to local organizations with minimum meeting rooms, were in their prime as a source of fraternal fellowship for athletes.
-In most sports, Allegheny provided very little competition for the more established East End Gymnasium Club (EEGC), which in 1892 became the Pittsburgh Athletic Club.
+At that time, athletic clubs and associations, ranging from the best with extensive facilities to local organizations with minimum meeting rooms, were in their prime as a source of fraternal fellowship for athletes.
+In most sports, Allegheny provided very little competition for the more established East End Gymnastic Club (EEGC), which in 1892 became the Pittsburgh Athletic Club.
 Allegheny soon took up football largely when the club discovered that it could give them a recruiting edge over the East Enders.
 Many Allegheny club members had gone to eastern colleges and played football.
-Members O. D. Thompson and John Moorehead, were former teammates of Walter Camp, the inventor of the modern game, who had become a successful Pittsburgh lawyer.
-The team also immediately gave Allegheny a strong following since the East Enders did not have a football team at the time.
-Allegheny's backfield during that inaugural year had A. S. Valentine, at quarterback; two track stars in Harry Oliver and Harry Fry as the halfbacks; and O.D.
+Members O. D. Thompson, who had become a successful Pittsburgh lawyer, and John Moorhead Jr. were former teammates of Walter Camp, the inventor of the modern game.
+The team immediately gave Allegheny a strong following.
+Allegheny's backfield during that inaugural year had A. S. Valentine at quarterback, two track stars in Harry Oliver and Harry Fry as the halfbacks, and O.D.
 Thompson at fullback.